The author is a Dentist, who currently works in the private sector.

 To be honest, those 3 words, awesome, easy and great are all very relative terms, which could mean different things to different people.
 Some people see awesome as a $30,000/month salary whereas others could simply see it as a $7,000/month salary, so it all depends.
 In my honest opinion, the pay is not bad, the job isn’t extremely hard, and the working hours are well, ok I suppose.

 1. The Pay is Not that Great

 Dentistry pays decently, but it really doesn’t pay that much.
 The golden days of Dentistry are long gone.
 The days of dentists riding around is BMWs and Ferraris are long over.
-Granted, there are some dentist who have made it big, rolling around with the big guns but they are the exception, not the norm.
+Granted, there are some dentists who have made it big, rolling around with the big guns but they are the exception, not the norm.

 I know you guys like to say wahhhh, scale one teeth $100 already leh!
-Do one wisdom tooth extraction, few thousands dollars leh!
+Do one wisdom tooth extraction, few thousands of dollars leh!
 Yes it’s true, dental fees are expensive in Singapore no doubt!
-However, not a lot of it does to the operating clinician, aka the dentists.
-Dental equipment and material is really expensive, getting the lab to fabricate your dentures and crowns could cost you the bulk of the fees you paid, the need to hire an assistant to do the job with you, to pay the receptionist, and to set up a clinic itself is a huge overhead cost.
+However, not a lot of it goes to the operating clinician, aka the dentists.
+Dental equipment and material are really expensive, getting the lab to fabricate your dentures and crowns could cost you the bulk of the fees you paid, the need to hire an assistant to do the job with you, to pay the receptionist, and to set up a clinic itself is a huge overhead cost.